 Matt Steele is a Leadership Assistant in the Minnesota Senate where he provides counsel as well as research on legislative proposals and meets with stakeholders to develop policy.
 Matt attended the University of Minnesota and received an undergraduate degree in political science and history as well as a graduate degree in public policy.
 Matt was introduced to Cornerstone in 2013 while working with a local anti-human trafficking organization and joined the YPB to help create communities free of sexual violence.”

 Alexis is an Account Executive at Futura Marketing in Eden Prairie, MN.
 She received her BA in Comparative Human Development from the University of Chicago and earned her MBA (with an emphasis in Project Management) through Lakeland University.
 When Alexis first learned of Cornerstone in the fall of 2016, she was immediately inspired and enthused by the opportunity to advocate on behalf of Cornerstone – and those who benefit from it’s services – in any way she was able.

 Jessica Walburg, member at large

-Jessica is a Human Resources Specialist at St. Paul based company, Ergodyne.
+Jessica is a People Operations Manager at St. Paul based company, Ergodyne.
 Jessica is passionate about developing and supporting a high performance culture at Ergodyne along with promoting individual empowerment and the ongoing development of creating a superior workforce.
 Jessica recently received her Masters Certificate in Human Resources from the University of Cornell and also holds a degree in Music from St. Cloud State University.
-Jessica is volunteering at Cornerstone because she wants to make a difference “rebuilding lives and restoring hope” of women who are affected by interpersonal violence.
-Jessica learned about Cornerstone through her older sister who currently serves on the Board of Directors and instantly knew she would be a valuable asset to the Young Professionals Board.
+Jessica is has been volunteering at Cornerstone since 2015 and is committed to bringing awareness and healing to women and families affected by interpersonal violence.